Purpose

 eventTimeColumn: year

-Notice that we specify ledger merge strategy with composite primary key (country, city), and also set eventTimeColumn to use year as the source of event times.
+Notice that we specify ledger merge strategy with composite primary key (year, country, city), meaning that we expect only one record per city per year.
+We also set eventTimeColumn to use year as the source of event times.

 The resulting dataset when ingested will look like this: